Winter 2026 Quiz 3

 Answer: Options 3 and 4

-• Option 1 is incorrect — the CI is about the population mean, not individual songs.
+• Option 1 is incorrect — the confidence interval is about the population mean, not individual songs.

-• Option 2 is incorrect — the true mean either is or isn’t in the interval; it’s not a probability statement about this specific interval.
+• Option 2 is incorrect — since we have fixed a specific interval, the true mean either is or isn’t in the interval.
+We cannot make a probability statement about one specific interval, only about the random process of interval generation.

-• Option 3 is correct — this is the correct frequentist interpretation of a confidence interval.
+• Option 3 is correct — this is the correct interpretation of a confidence interval.

 • Option 4 is correct — by construction, since we take the 10th to 90th percentiles of boot_means, exactly 80% of the bootstrap means fall within [left, right].